sekerniv/spring30/README.md

 ---
 For now you have to run by the "Run and Debug" view and tapping the "play" butto there mvn spring-boot:run

+---
+We're using a local sqlite.db but if needed we can add API to connect to a remotely hosted DB